Lentils

 (0)

-Gahat, commonly known as horse gram in English, is a highly nutritious and protein-rich lentil popular in Nepal and the Himalayan regions of India (Uttarakhand).
+Gahat, commonly known as Horse Gram in English, is a highly nutritious and protein-rich lentil popular in Nepal and the Himalayan regions of India (Uttarakhand).
 Traditionally valued for its warming properties, it is a staple food during the winter months.

 Because it is a tough legume, it often requires soaking and longer cooking times compared to other lentils.